-The City of Riverside's Office of Homeless Solutions in collaboration with the Housing and Homelessness Committee are working towards a Five-Year Plan to Reduce Homelessness (5 Year Plan) in the City.
+The City of Riverside's Office of Homeless Solutions, in collaboration with the Housing and Homelessness Committee, is working toward a Five-Year Plan to Reduce Homelessness (Five-Year Plan) in the City.
 The City is building from the Envision Riverside 2025 Strategic Plan, the Housing & Homelessness Committee's FY 2021/22 goals, and the City's Housing First Policy.
 The plan will center around pillars that work to prevent homelessness, increase housing production and affordability, increase shelter beds and services, build a regional infrastructure with other jurisdictions and organizations, expand public awareness about homelessness and housing, and identify funding opportunities.
-The plan will encompass: 1) Homeless Housing, Assistance and Prevention (HHAP-3) funding requirements, goals, strategies, and application, 2) HOME Investment Partnership-ARP planning requirements, and 3) goals to be carried out during the 5-Year Plan.
+The plan will encompass: 1) Homeless Housing, Assistance and Prevention-3 (HHAP-3) funding requirements, goals, strategies, and application, 2) HOME Investment Partnership Program-American Rescue Plan (HOME-ARP) planning requirements, and 3) goals to be carried out during the Five-Year Plan.

+HHAP-3

-HHAP-3: The State of California's Interagency Council on Homelessness (Cal ICH) has made available a third round of Homeless Housing, Assistance & Prevention Program funding (HHAP-3).
+The State of California's Interagency Council on Homelessness (Cal ICH) has made available a third round of HHAP-3.
 The third round of HHAP funding is a 1-billion-dollar block grant authorized by AB 140 which was signed into law by Governor Gavin Newsom on July 19, 2021.
-HHAP Round 3 is designed to build on regional coordination developed through previous rounds of funding, including the Homeless Emergency Aid Program (HEAP), HHAP rounds 1 and 2, and COVID-19 funding.
-HHAP-3 should be used to continue to build regional coordination and a unified regional response to reduce and end homelessness informed by a best-practices framework focused on moving individuals and families experiencing homelessness into permanent housing and supporting efforts to help those households maintain their permanent housing.
-The state expects applicants to:
+HHAP Round 3 is designed tobuild on regional coordination developed through previous rounds of funding, including the Homeless Emergency Aid Program (HEAP), HHAP rounds 1 and 2, and COVID-19 funding.
+HHAP-3 should be used to continue to build regional coordination and a unified regional responseto reduce and end homelessness informed by a best-practices framework focused on moving individuals and families experiencing homelessness into permanent housing and supporting efforts to help those households maintain their permanent housing.
+The state expects applicantsto: